 4. It’s impossible to please everyone.
 Do your best to accept that and allow yourself to be you.
 You aren’t responsible for their expectations, their thoughts or their feelings.
 Consider that if others genuinely have unrealistic expectations of you and take it out on you if you don’t meet them, perhaps these aren’t healthy relationships.
 If they are hindering your eating disorder recovery, it may be time to distance yourself from them.

 5. Consider that you may perceive that others have higher expectations of you than they actually do.
 Those who are perfectionists and have very high expectations of themselves may believe that others expect the same of them and that isn’t always the case.

 6. You may have worked so hard at pleasing others that you aren’t even sure who you are.
 It may take time for you to look inside and see your own thoughts and feelings about things.
 It’s okay.

 7. While you’ll want to follow the advice and instruction of your counselor, dietitian or anyone else in your support team, it doesn’t have to be for the purpose of pleasing them.
 The goal is your health and well-being.
 Do your best to make that your focus.
 They’re there to help you, not to manipulate you into being the person they want you to be.
 Furthermore, when the time comes that you aren’t seeing them anymore, you’ll have to focus on doing what’s best for you.
 It won’t be about their approval; it will be about your own well-being.

-Don’t leave behind the person you are or can become for the sake of pleasing others.
+Don’t leave behind the person you are, or can become, for the sake of pleasing others.
 It isn’t a fair trade off for you.
 Your thoughts, your needs and your feelings are important, too.
 There is no reason you have to ignore them in order to please others.
 Your eating disorder recovery is going to take all that you can give it.
 Focusing on pleasing others will just distract you and you don’t need that.
 You’re a special person in this world.
-Focus on who you are and who you want to become.
+Focus on who you are and who you can become.

 By Laurie Glass